maeyrhelle/hm07-qa-us/README.md

 How to run the tests:
-1) To run the test:
-2) Clone repo to your local machine in your console
+1) Clone repo to your local machine in your console
-3) Import the project into VS Code or other environment
+2) Import the project into VS Code or other environment
-4) In config.js, replace the API URL with the unique link generated after the launch of Urban Grocers server
+3) In config.js, replace the API URL with the unique link generated after the launch of Urban Grocers server
-5) Use serverURL/docs/ to check the endpoints
+4) Use serverURL/docs/ to check the endpoints
-6) Type 'npx jest' in terminal to run the tests
+5) Type 'npx jest' in terminal to run the tests

 Notes: